igrauwelman/aiweb-2-movie-recommender/README.md

 - `links.csv`, `movies.csv`, `rating.csv`, `tags.csv` - MovieLens data files
 - `README.txt` - MovieLens README file

+**`movie-recommender-screenshots`** folder:
+- `movie-recommender-movierex_home_zoomed-out.png` - screenshot of the home page of the movie recommender after login
+- `movie-recommender-movierex_landing-page.png` - screenshot of the landing page of the movie recommender
+- `movie-recommender-movierex_preference-questionnaire-example_zoomed-out.png` - screenshot of a filled out preference questionnaire
+- `movie-recommender-movierex_preference-questionnaire_zoomed-out.png` - screenshot of the preference questionnaire
+- `movie-recommender-movierex_register.png` - screenshot of the register page of the movie recommender
+- `movie-recommender-movierex_user-preferences.png` - screenshot of an exemplary user preferences page with inferred preferences from the user's ratings

 **`static`** folder:
 - `img/rex.png` - the logo
 - `style01.css` - style sheet for all templates